 Here are some professional resources for nail technicians:

-- The Professional Beauty Association (PBA) is a non-profit that serves professionals in the beauty industry.
+The PBA is a non-profit that serves professionals in the beauty industry.
 Basic membership is free.